BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/oath-framework-usage.md

 2. Add a new `Actions/FILENAME.lua`, replacing `FILENAME` with the `OF_Flags` entry's Key, which will perform the Oath Break/Redeem event.

 Be sure to add an entry to `Actions/_init.lua` for each new Action Function you create.

-## Flags

-There is no comprehensive list of flags in the game yet, but there are a few ways to find them.

-- Community Library is in the process of [indexing flags](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/tree/main/CommunityLibrary/Mods/CommunityLibrary/ScriptExtender/Lua/IdDictionary/StaticData/Flags) for easy reference.
-- `Shared`, `SharedDev`, `Gustav`, and `GustavDev` have a `Public/ModuleName/Flags` folder that you can search through manually.
-- Unpacking `Mods/GustavDev/Story/story.div.osi` using [LSLib's](https://github.com/Norbyte/lslib/) story tools, and looking through the story goals.

   </div>
 </div>